Manchot Cradle Fill-free Adjustable Pillow

 Most adjustable pillows are loose-fill — they adjust by adding or removing shredded foam.
 That loose fill is what shifts and settles under your head, so the height you set drifts over time.

-A fill-free adjustable pillow adjusts a different way.
+A Fill-Free Adjustable Pillow™ adjusts a different way.
 Cradle uses a solid memory-foam core plus a removable booster — so you change the loft without any loose fill that can move.
 Same adjustability, without the part that won't stay put.

 How do I adjust the height?
 How long does it take?

 Unzip the cover, add the booster for a higher loft or take it out for a lower one, then re-zip.
-About five seconds.
-No refilling, re-fluffing, or redistributing foam — the change is immediate, and the support chamber stays structured exactly as it was.
+About 30 seconds.
+No refilling, re-fluffing, or redistributing foam — the change is immediate, and the support chamber stays structured as it was.

 Will it lose its shape over time?
 Will the middle go flat?